swisspol/Libraries-OLD/README.md

 Overview
 ========

-This repository contains various open source libraries precompiled as static libraries and ready-to-use for OS X & iOS.
+This repository contains various open source libraries precompiled as static libraries and ready-to-use for OS X (i386, x86_64) & iOS (armv7, armv7s).
 The build scripts are also provided.

 * libexif
 * libexiv2